 Payment gateways and payment processors are two of the most critical pieces of an eCommerce or online business.
 While there are many similarities, there are also significant differences.

 A payment gateway is a software application that enables you to accept payments from your customers via various methods such as credit cards or PayPal.
-The most significant advantage of using a payment gateway is that it allows you to process multiple payment types without creating separate accounts at each provider (e.g., Stripe, PayPal).
+The most significant advantage of using a payment gateway is that it allows you to process multiple payment types without creating separate accounts at each provider (e.g. Stripe, PayPal).

 A payment processor is a service that enables your business to receive funds from customers online.
 A payment processor handles all aspects of processing payments from customers, including managing risk by verifying each transaction before it goes through and authorizing transactions on behalf of merchants when required by credit card companies.